Acrylic Painting

 Brushes and palette knives

-When painting with acrylics, many artists prefer the use of synthetic acrylic paint brushes as the bristles are less likely to become damaged over time from excessive standing time in water, or from the paint itself – which can be harsh on natural bristles such as hog hair.
+Synthetic brushes are a better choice for acrylic painting as the bristles are less likely to become damaged over time.
 However, the strokes placed by a natural bristle can appear to have more texture than that of a synthetic bristle due to their natural split-ends.

 For beginners I would recommend to buy a set of synthetic round brushes: 12, 9, 6, 3, 1; and two large flat brushes 1/2 and 3/4 inch.
 The size of the flat brush for varnishing could be even 1 inch and wider if you work on large canvases.